Our developmental studies involve one-on-one interviews with children. We read them short stories, ask them questions, or play brief games with them.

 - Do the fantasy elements in children’s media affect their learning?

-- How do children distinguish between real and fantasy?
+- How do children distinguish between reality and fantasy?
 What factors influence this ability?

 Children’s Educational Media